 Let’s say you decide to detox.
 Henceforth, you go completely without Ambien.
 How long will Ambien withdrawal take?

 The length of withdrawal depends on a variety of factors such as how long and how frequently you have been consuming Ambien, but usually, the most acute symptoms are experienced after 3-5 days.
 Symptoms will generally lessen over the following week, but people may still retain cravings.

 Detoxing cold turkey is not recommended.
 If you are afraid of having an addiction, contact your doctor.
 If you are receiving a prescription, your doctor can reduce your prescription so you can shake off dependency gradually.
 Your doctor also might prescribe you alternative sedatives or medication that can mitigate Ambien withdrawal symptoms.

 Even after detoxing from Ambien, you may still find yourself craving the substance.
 If this is the case, you are strongly encouraged to reach out for help.

-Some people attend psychotherapy sessions to understand the root cause of their insomnia/substance abuse disorders that these problems may be better addressed than drug misuse.
-You also may consider attending drug rehab where health professionals can treat your substance abuse disorder.
+Some people attend psychotherapy sessions to understand the root cause of their insomnia/substance use disorder disorders that these problems may be better addressed than drug misuse.
+You also may consider attending drug rehab where health professionals can treat your substance use disorder disorder.
 Whatever you do, be sure to choose the option that keeps you happy and healthy, steering you away from Ambien dependency in a safe and careful manner.

 - uofmhealth.org – Zolpidem